Purity for flat cohomology: The prime to the characteristic aspects of the main result

 of sheaves on $\Spec(\wt{R})_\et$.
 Since $\vdim(R_*) \ge \vdim(R) + 1$ for $* \in \{1, 2, 12\}$, the associated long exact sequence of cohomology with supports reduces the desired vanishing to its counterpart for the rings $R_*$.
 This allows us to decrease $n$, so we arrive at $n = 1$, that is, at $R$ being a hypersurface $\wt{R}/(f)$. \epf

 \csub[Zariski--Nagata purity for rings of virtual dimension $\ge 3$] \lab{nonabelian}

-The nonabelian analogue of \Cref{ell-semipurity} is the following generalization of the Grothendieck--Zariski--Nagata purity theorem \cite{SGA2new}*{X, 3.4} (and of the main result of \cite{Cut95}): for extending finite \'{e}tale covers over a closed subscheme of a Noetherian scheme, it suffices to assume that the total space have virtual dimension $\ge 3$ at the missing points (instead of even being a complete intersection of dimension $\ge 3$ at these points).
+The nonabelian analogue of \Cref{ell-semipurity} is the following generalization of the Grothendieck--Zariski--Nagata purity theorem \cite{SGA2new}*{expos\'{e} X, th\'{e}or\`{e}me 3.4} (and of the main result of \cite{Cut95}): for extending finite \'{e}tale covers over a closed subscheme of a Noetherian scheme, it suffices to assume that the total space have virtual dimension $\ge 3$ at the missing points (instead of even being a complete intersection of dimension $\ge 3$ at these points).
 We learned from de Jong that his generalizations contained in \cite{SP} of the algebraization theorems from \cite{SGA2new} and \cite{Ray75} could be used to prove this---indeed, as the reader will notice, they are the main inputs to the proof of \Cref{non-ab-et}.
+This section is purely classical and does not use perfectoid inputs or other sections.

 \bthm \lab{non-ab-et} Let $(R, \fm)$ be a Noetherian local ring, set $U_R \ce \Spec(R) \setminus \{ \fm\}$, and let $\Spec(R)_\fet$ \up{resp.,~$(U_{R})_\fet$} denote the category of finite \'{e}tale $R$-schemes \up{resp.,~of finite \'{e}tale $U_{R}$-schemes}. \benum \item \lab{NAE-a} If $\vdim(R) \ge 2$, then the pullback $\Spec(R)_\fet \ra (U_{R})_\fet$ is fully faithful, $U_R$ is connected, and